Canberra Airport: COVID-19 pandemic

 Singapore Airlines and Qatar Airways cancelled their flights to Canberra in 2020 due to the pandemic.
 As of January 2023, Qatar had postponed the resumption of these flights on several occasions and there was no date for them to return.
 Singapore Airlines had also not announced a date by which it would resume servicing Canberra.
 The airport and ACT government have sought to attract flights to New Zealand without success.

 Post pandemic recovery

 In April 2023 Fiji Airways announced it would resume flights between Canberra and Nadi beginning July 2023, marking the return to international flights to Canberra.
-This was followed up with flights to Bali with Batik Air, which launched in June 2024 but were "suspended" until further notice in October 2024.
+This was followed up with flights to Bali with Batik Air, which launched in June 2024 but were suspended until further notice in October 2024.
+Fiji Airways will also terminate its flights to Canberra from 5 February 2027.

-In May 2024, the airport unveiled their five-year Route Development Plan, outlining the Airport's desire to resume services to Doha, Singapore and New Zealand, as well as to serve new destinations in China and Vietnam.
-Domestically, the Airport expects to resume services to Coffs Harbour, Townsville and Cairns, as well as start new services to Launceston and Geelong's Avalon Airport.
-In July 2024, Qantas revealed they are interested in flying between Canberra and Singapore using a A321XLR aircraft.
+In May 2024, the airport unveiled their five-year Route Development Plan, outlining a desire to resume services to Doha, Singapore and New Zealand, as well as to serve new destinations in China and Vietnam.
+Qatar Airways announced it will recommence its daily flights to Doha via Melbourne in December 2026.